chimalsky/DIS-2019-Website/content/sv.md

 -	Wear the SV t-shirt when you are in duty, so people can easily spot you

 ## Tentative schedule for DIS2019:
-- June 23 (Sun): Workshops
+- Sun and Mon, June 23-24: DIS workshops
-- June 24 (Mon): Workshops, Doctoral Consortium
+- Tue, June 25: DIS Doctoral Consortium
-- June 26 (Wed): 1st day of DIS, DIS/C&C joint keynote
+- Wed, June 26: First day of DIS (technical program + DIS banquet) + joint events with C&C (in the form of joint keynotes)
-- June 27 (Thu): 2nd day of DIS
+- Thursday, June 27: 2nd day of DIS: opening keynote of DIS, technical program, DIS reception (snacks/drinks with demo programs)
-- June 28 (Fri): Last day of DIS
+- Friday, June 28: 3rd day/final day of DIS: closing keynote + technical program

 ## Questions:
 For further questions regarding student volunteering, please feel free to contact DIS 2019 SV co-chairs Szu-Yu (Cyn) Liu and Aakash Gautam through [svchairs [at] dis2019.acm.org](svchairs@dis2019.acm.org).